 So I am still making sure I keep up with my fake tan and pampering whilst in lockdown so I can emerge (soon I hope) in floaty summer dresses ready to bare all!

-And the other really good thing about St Moriz self tan products is the price!
+And the other really good thing about St Moriz tanning products is the price!
 They are so reasonable.
 I have wasted so much money when I have tried alternatives.
-For example the Face Mist is £9.99 and will last for ages!
-The 5 in 1 Tanning Mouse is £7.99 and one bottle lasts me most of the summer.
-And the Clear Tan in a Can is £12.99.
-St Moriz products can be purchased at Superdrug or Boots but there is a full list of stockists and more information on their website, St Moriz.
+St Moriz products can be purchased online at Feel Unique or at Amazon.

 I hope you find this useful, let me know how you get on!

-Disclaimer: this post contains gifted* products from St Moriz, I was under no obligation to write a blog post, the opinions are entirely my own.
-I do not use affiliate links.
+Disclaimer: this post contains affiliate links and gifted* products from St Moriz, I was under no obligation to write a blog post, the opinions are entirely my own.

 Join my mailing list (above) for regular updates and don’t forget to look at my social media pages too..